Baseball Futures Betting

-If you are looking for instant gratification, this is not your kind of action.
-But if the long game appeals to you — as well as some pretty impressive odds that could lead a Cinderella story to a huge payday — then the futures bet is right up your alley.
+Baseball futures wagering isn’t like traditional forms of MLB betting such as runlines, totals and parlays, which all hinge on the result of a specific game or set of games.
+Rather, the futures bet is about the outcome over the course of an entire season.
+So, if you’re looking for instant gratification, this is not your kind of action.
+But if the long game appeals to you — as well as some pretty impressive odds that could lead to a huge payday — then the futures bet is right up your alley.

-The premise is actually quite simple.
-Shortly after the World Series concludes in late October (or early November), sportsbooks put out odds for all 30 teams to win the next season’s title.
-The favorite — usually one or both of the teams having just played in the just-completed Series — might have odds in the neighborhood of 6-to-1 like the odds you might expect for a favored horse in the Kentucky Derby.
+The premise of baseball futures betting is actually quite simple.
+Shortly after the World Series concludes in late October or early November, sportsbooks put out odds for all 30 teams to win the next season’s title.
+The favorite — usually one or both of the teams having just played in the World Series — might have odds in the neighborhood of 6-to-1, essentially the same kind of odds you might expect for a favored horse in the Kentucky Derby.

 From there the odds for each team get longer.
-Teams that reached the playoffs in the season just ended might see odds in the 12-to-1 range.
-Teams that finished just outside the postseason start to creep into double-digit odds against.
+Sides that reached the playoffs might see odds in the 12-to-1 range, while those that finished just outside start to creep into double-digit odds against.
 Teams with .500 or slightly worse records find themselves around 25- or 30-to-1.
-And the basement dwellers can see odds around 999-to-1, if you believe in the impossible dream.
+And the basement dwellers can see odds of around 999-to-1, if you believe in the impossible dream.

-Much like over-under win totals, you will need to wait for the entire season to conclude itself to know if you have a chance to win.
-In this case, however, you are not rooting for any other outcome than winning the pennant or World Series.
-It’s an all-or-nothing proposition.
+Much like over/under win totals, you will need to wait for the entire season to finish to see if your bet comes through.
+In this case, however, you are not rooting for any other outcome than the winning pennant or World Series team — it’s an all-or-nothing proposition.

 What makes futures bets so intriguing, and so popular, is the odds involved.
 You bet an individual game, and you are wedded to the moneyline or runline.
 Even the biggest underdog bet, usually a +300, is only going to pay like it’s 3-to-1 odds.

-But a futures bet, even for the biggest favorites, you are likely to get 6-to-1 and double your money if your team wins the big one.
+But with a baseball futures bet, even on the favorites, you are likely to get 6-to-1 and double your money if your team wins the big one.
 And when the slipper fits?
 In 2011, you could have gotten the St. Louis Cardinals – 4 ½ games out of a playoff spot with two weeks to play — at 999-1.
 Thank you, David Freese.

 Boston Red Sox 95 Wins

-Beyond team wagers, there are futures odds every year on the major Baseball individual awards.
-Rookie of the Year, Cy Young and Most Valuable Player odds are available before the start of every season and can make rooting for the success of your favorite players all the more interesting.
+There are also futures odds on the major baseball individual awards.
+For instance, Rookie of the Year, Cy Young and Most Valuable Player odds are available before the start of every season and can make rooting for your favorite players all the more interesting.